 I choose to lead with joy, with a smile, with appreciation and with determination.

-Remember that each day, while the pain might be on display or one we cannot see, each day you choose.
+Remember that each day, while the pain might be on display or a chronic pain we cannot see, each day you choose.